Setting up a planted aquarium can be extremely confusing, especially for beginners.

-- Flourite: This substrate is unique in that it doesn’t naturally contain any nutrients, but is absorbs nutrients from the water very well.
 If you decide to use Flourite, it is probably best to add a few root tabs (small discs that contain tons of nutrients and “leach” it into the substrate).
-Flourite will suck up the nutrients well, which is then used by your aquatic plants as a food source.
-I recommend Seachem Flourite Black for an amazingly sleek look.

-Note: If you decide to use a substate that is pre-packed with nutrients, make sure that you don’t have any fish present in the tank when you add it.
-The spike of nutrients can cause high levels of ammonia for the first few days, which can be deadly for fish.
+Note: If you decide to use a substrate that is pre-packed with nutrients, make sure that you don’t have any fish present in the tank when you add it.
+The spike of nutrients can cause high levels of ammonia for the first few days as bacteria start to consume the new materials, which can be deadly for fish.
+Pre-loaded substrates can also shift the water’s pH and other chemical parameters too quickly for fish, causing death.
+Normally, acclimating fish to new pH levels is a process that takes days to weeks.
 Check out our detailed article on the types of planted aquarium substrate if you would like more info on the topic.